deanrobertcook/deanrobertcook.github.io/_posts/2020-08-23-unlocking-creativity.md

 * Work in fortnights, not weeks
 * Find ways to trade money for time
 * Make your work environment more comfortable
+* Always carry a lightweight linen bag with you
+* Start journaling to keep track of your todos
+* Always keep your journal and a pen in your bag.
+* Read books about psychology, behaviour, the mind, motivation etc.
+* Always keep you the book you're reading in your bag.
 * Get home-delivered, unprepared meals (e.g. HelloFresh)
 * Eat less meat (<twice per week) and consume fewer animal products
 * Keep an eye out for simple, healthy snacks you enjoy
 * Set up a good evening and morning routine
 * Prioritise sleep above all else, but learn to manage tiredness
 * Don't do heavy workouts when poorly slept
-* Don't bother going to gyms and don't count reps, unless you really enjoy it.
+* Don't bother going to gyms and don't count reps, unless you really enjoy it (but I doubt you do).
 * Exercise needs to be fun (learn skills while sweating)
+* Take up either a form of dance or martial art
-* Use weed to combat listlessness
+* Use weed to combat listlessness - it'll get you going or put you to sleep
-* Occasionally take a psychedelic
+* Occasionally take a psychedelic - prepare for each event thoroughly (set and setting)
-* Drop alcohol consumption
+* Drop alcohol consumption - it's the least efficient drug
+* Move to an interesting city
 * Spend time in lots of different places around your city
-* Move to an interesting city
-* Organise to meet friends often
-* Take up either a form of dance or martial art
 * Keep a bit up to date with science and medicine news
-* If you're hiding anything about yourself, come out
+* If you're hiding anything about yourself or your sexuality, do your best to come out.
+Sexuality, it turns out, is intimately tied to creativity.
 * Try giving a beggar >$20 one time
 * Try (anonymously) paying for the coffee for the person behind you
 * Try and give one stranger a day a complement
 * Be as honest as you can about all encounters
-* When an idea grips you, work on it now.
+* When an idea grips you, work on it now
 * If you can keep going, keep going
-* Keep your phone and laptop near your bed
+* Keep your phone and laptop near your bed at night
 * When starting a project, recruit people you know who'd benefit from helping you
+* Only respond to urgent messages and emails.
+Otherwise sit down for an hour either at the beginning or the end of the day and catch up on anything that can wait.
+These catch ups can also wait 2 or 3 days.
+* Organise to meet friends often
+* Use Google calendar.
+Ask people to just pick a time to meet you or call you rather than ask you when you're free.

 ## In Detail (TODO)
 ### Remote work